R160K/cdls/README.txt

 cdls is a directory walker; a simple productivity tool to view and navigate directories quickly.

-Still in development.
 A major part of the program is changing the current working directory, which as a standalone program is pointless in the context of the parent shell.
 So this is best implemented via wrapper scripts.

 This app will list the contents of given directory, with all subdirectories given indices that can be input instead of a name.